MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 ## Choose a template

-The quickest way to get started with Azure Developer CLI is to refer to the README in any of the following Azure Developer CLI enabled templates.

-Select your preferred programming language to choose a template.
+[Install the Azure Developer CLI](./install-azd.md) and then select your preferred programming language to choose a template.

 ### [Node.js](#tab/nodejs)